 The Care With Care service is designed for two categories of users:

 (a) applicants seeking a job as a qualified medical worker, e.g. healthcare professional and nurse,

 (b) institutions seeking qualified medical workers, e.g. hospitals and care homes.

 The data controller processing your personal data in relation to this Data Protection Notice under applicable data-protection legislation is

-If you have any questions regarding Care.com’s handling of your personal data, you can contact our Data Protection Officer at any time.
+If you have any questions regarding Care With Care´s handling of your personal data, you can contact our Data Protection Officer at any time.
 The Data Protection Officer can be reached at the above postal address and by e-mail at email@example.com.

 We strive for a transparent and honest service offering for applicants and institutions.
-In running its service Care.com will comply with statutory data-protection provisions, particularly Regulation (EU) 2016/679 (General Data Protection Regulation or GDPR) and the German Data Protection Act (BDSG).
-Additionally, Care.com makes various efforts to protect the data with which you entrust us against unauthorised access: a high level of data security is ensured with the aid of a differentiated system of access entitlements and technical protection measures, such as SSL/TLS encryption.
+In running its service Care With Care will comply with statutory data-protection provisions, particularly Regulation (EU) 2016/679 (General Data Protection Regulation or GDPR) and the German Data Protection Act (BDSG).

 Whenever you use or interact with our Site (e.g. by completing and submitting information through a contact form, or by logging on to the Site with a username and password), your personal data is processed.

 Personal data consists of information relating to an identified or identifiable natural person.
 It specifically includes all information that may make it possible to ascertain your identity, for instance your name, your telephone number, your address or e-mail address.
 A natural person is regarded as identifiable if she or he can be identified either directly or indirectly.

 Statistical data that we collect – for example, information obtained when visiting the Site that cannot be associated with you personally – does not constitute personal data.